ironkayman/RebisTheory/rebis_theory.md

 - `A squishy gem highly prized by slimes.
 This one was liberated from the Royal Jelly Palace and painstakingly preserved as a conversation piece` ([Jelly Gem](https://wiki.spiralknights.com/Jelly_Gem_(Furniture))).

-The fact that both kingdoms' trophies are considered unique to a degree, we can draw parallels to them containing gremlin consoles, which is a pattern, whose ends are still unknown.
+The fact that both kingdoms' trophies are considered unique to a degree, we can draw parallels to them [containing gremlin consoles](#gremlin-containments-and-consoles), which is a pattern.

 The presence of remains of Vanaduke's soul within his mask can be identified by the themes of equipment alchemized with the Soul Dust, specifically the case of [Skelly Shield](https://wiki.spiralknights.com/Skelly_Shield) alchemy line.